katharinalisalin/demo-bug-template/contribution.md

 # Contributing

-Material for MkDocs is an actively maintained and constantly improved project that caters to a diverse user base with varying backgrounds and needs.
+Material for MkDocs is a constantly improving and actively maintained project that caters to a diverse user base with varying backgrounds and needs.
 In order to effectively address the needs of all our users, evaluate requests, and fix bugs, a lot of work from us maintainers is required.

 ## How to contribute

-We have invested quite a lot of time in creating better templates for our [issue tracker], optimizing the processes for you to report bugs, request features or changes, contribute to the project or exchange with our community.
-Please have a look at the following templates and guides and choose the most fitting one when reporting or contributing.
+We have invested a significant amount of time in creating better templates for our [issue tracker], optimizing the processes for for reporting bugs, requesting features or changes, contributing to the project, or exchanging ideas with our community.
+Please take a look at the following templates and guides and choose the most suitable one when reporting or contributing.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues